kelzenberg/master-project/README.md

 ## Prerequisites

 > **Before you start...**
 > Everything you need to successfully run and develop this project is described in this README **and** the READMEs inside the `./packages/**` folders.
+Please also see the FAQ section below.

 ### Requirements